Facebook and banks ask U.S. judge to throw out IPO lawsuit

 Among the defendants is Morgan Stanley, the lead underwriter of the IPO.

-“There is no reasonable basis for dismissal,” Max Berger, a partner at Bernstein Litowitz Berger & Grossmann representing pension fund and other investors that are collectively the lead plaintiffs, said in an email.
-“We will oppose the motion in due course.”
+Max Berger, a partner at Bernstein Litowitz Berger & Grossmann representing pension fund and other investors that are collectively the lead plaintiffs, did not immediately respond to requests for comment.

 The case before U.S. District Judge Robert Sweet consolidates 31 lawsuits over Facebook’s IPO.